Epicenity: In French

 For these meanings the term common is also used.

 However, there can be cases where the agreement cannot force the disambiguation, even with the presence of pronoun, article, noun and adjective when they are all epicene:

 This can be further complicated when dealing with spoken French (when some orthographical nuances are lost).

 In Spanish

 In the Spanish language, there are very few cases where a noun ignores the semantic gender of the referent.
 For example, the noun persona 'person' is grammatically feminine, and only takes any supporting article or adjective in agreement with this gender.

 As the gender of the referent of an epicene is ambiguous it may be necessary to add an adjective to clarify, but the gender of this adjective will also be in agreement with the epicene, for example in the case of the noun víctima 'victim' which is also an epicene.

+In Portuguese, the same happens, however the word sobrecomum (lit. 'overcommon') is often distinguished from epiceno when referring to nouns specifically.
+For example, the word cobra is considered epicene while the word criança (child) is sobrecomum, while words such as alface or rádio are considered of double gender or vacillant, something that is denominated ambiguous gender in Spanish, similar to the term unstable gender in French.